Air National Guard

-Air National Guard units are trained and equipped by the United States Air Force.
-The state (or equivalent) ANG units, depending on their mission, are operationally gained by a major command of the USAF if federalized.
-In addition, personnel and equipment are routinely federalized and deployed by the USAF as part of Air Expeditionary Forces, and are currently engaged in combat operations under United States Air Forces Central (USAFCENT) as part of the Global War on Terrorism.

-Air National Guard personnel are expected to adhere to the same moral and physical standards as their "full-time" active duty Air Force and "part-time" Air Force Reserve federal counterparts.
-The same ranks and insignia of the U.S. Air Force are used by the Air National Guard, and Air National Guardsmen are eligible to receive all United States military awards.
-The Air National Guard also bestows a number of state awards for local services rendered in a service member's home state or equivalent.

 History

 Origins

-The modern day National Guard in the United States traces its origins to 13 December 1636, when the Massachusetts Bay Colony's General Court passed an act calling for the creation of three regiments, organizing existing separate militia companies in and around Boston.
+The modern day National Guard in the U.S. traces its origins to 13 December 1636, when the Massachusetts Bay Colony's General Court passed an act calling for the creation of three regiments, organizing existing separate militia companies in and around Boston.
 The creation of the militia regiments was caused by the perceived need to defend the Bay Colony against American Indians and from other European countries operating in North America.
 This organization formed the basis of subsequent colonial and, post-independence, state and territorial militias which later became the Army National Guard.

 Being "local" ground forces affiliated with the Army, militias were considered state-centric/territorial-centric in nature, this versus naval forces, which were considered wholly activities of the federal government.
 This distinction accounts for why there are no National Guard components in the U.S. Navy, U.S. Marine Corps or U.S. Coast Guard.
 Because the present day U.S. Air Force evolved from the U.S. Army, it was only natural that a separate Air National Guard would be established with the divestiture of the former U.S. Army Air Forces and its establishment as a separate and independent U.S. Air Force in 1947.

 The Air National Guard was officially established in law as a separate reserve component on 18 September 1947, concurrent with the establishment of the U.S. Air Force.
 However, National Guard aviation emerged before World War I with aviation units in Army National Guard organizations.

 In April 1908, a group of enthusiasts organized an "aeronautical corps" at the Park Avenue Armory in New York City to learn ballooning.
 They were members of the 1st Company, Signal Corps, New York National Guard.
 Although they received instruction and assembled a balloon, it was not clear whether members of the unit had ever actually ascended in it.
 In 1910 the unit raised $500 to finance its first aircraft.